simonbray/training-material/topics/computational-chemistry/tutorials/md-simulation-gromacs/tutorial.md

 Molecular dynamics (MD) is a method to simulate molecular motion by iterative application of Newton's laws of motion.
 It is often applied to large biomolecules such as proteins or nucleic acids.

 Multiple packages exist for performing MD simulations.
 One of the most popular is the open-source GROMACS, which is the subject of this tutorial.
-Other MD packages which are also provided in Galaxy are NAMD and CHARMM (link).
+Other MD packages which are also provided in Galaxy are [NAMD](../md-simulation-namd/tutorial.html) and CHARMM.

-This is a introductory guide to using GROMACS in Galaxy to prepare and perform molecular dynamics on a small protein (lysozyme).
-It is based on the GROMACS tutorial provided by Justin Lemkul [here](http://www.mdtutorials.com/gmx/lysozyme/index.html).
+This is a introductory guide to using GROMACS in Galaxy to prepare and perform molecular dynamics on a small protein.
+It is based on the GROMACS tutorial provided by Justin Lemkul [here](http://www.mdtutorials.com/gmx/lysozyme/index.html) - please consult it if you are interested in a more detailed, technical guide to GROMACS.
+For the tutorial, we will perform our simulations on hen egg white lysozyme.

 > ### Agenda
 >